gongahkia/personal-wiki/Bitwise.md

 ## Decimal Binary two-way conversion

-* decimal are BASE 10 numbers
+* Decimal are BASE 10 numbers
-* binary are BASE 2 numbers
+* Binary are BASE 2 numbers
+* need to know how to convert Decimal to Binary and vice-versa since Bitwise operations involve Binary numbers

 ### Converting binary to decimal